Updated 11 March 2022 - next update due 31 May 2022

 The main aim of this scheme is to improve the quality of the flood defences by using better material, such as sheet piling (driving metal plates into the ground) where required or replacing the current embankment with a clay core embankment.
 The method of construction is dependent on what was already in place and what space we have to work with.

-Costs are currently approximately £28 million.
-The scheme is funded by flood defence grant in aid Local Levy funding support and funding from Greater Birmingham Local Enterprise Partnership.
+Costs were approximately £28 million.
+The scheme was funded by flood defence grant in aid Local Levy funding support and funding from Greater Birmingham Local Enterprise Partnership.

-We started construction in June 2019 and construction is now largely complete.
-After the 2020 flooding we identified a further area of concerns along the A38.
-We have started investigatory work on this location and expect to have completed this element of the scheme by Summer 2022.
+We started construction in June 2019.
+After the 2020 flooding we identified a further area of concerns along the A38, this work was added to the wider scheme.
+We completed this final element of the scheme in June 2022.

 Opening Event